icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 For statistics please see ICRC-92.

+## Recommended Implementation Approaches

+The ICRC-72 standard accommodates three primary usage scenarios, each suited for different situations and system scales.
+Below are recommendations for each approach:

+### 1. Direct Inter-Canister Messaging

+**Use Case:** When the publisher knows the list of subscribers and direct interaction between canisters is required.

+**Required Implementations:**
+- Publisher: Method for sending events directly to subscribers
+- Subscriber: `icrc72_handle_notification` method for receiving messages

+**Recommended Implementations:**
+- Methods for subscription and unsubscription, if dynamic subscriber list management is needed

+**Advantages:**
+- Simple implementation
+- Low latency
+- Direct control over communication

+**Limitations:**
+- Limited scalability
+- Requires subscriber list management on the publisher side

+### 2. Messaging via Broadcaster

+**Use Case:** When publishers and subscribers are unaware of each other and are linked only through a namespace.

+**Required Implementations:**
+- Publisher: `icrc72_publish` method for sending events to the broadcaster
+- Subscriber: `icrc72_handle_notification` method for receiving messages from the broadcaster
+- Broadcaster: Methods for receiving events from publishers and distributing to subscribers

+**Recommended Implementations:**
+- Methods for registering publications and subscriptions
+- Event filtering mechanisms on the broadcaster side

+**Advantages:**
+- Improved scalability
+- Independence of publishers and subscribers
+- Ability to dynamically add new participants

+**Limitations:**
+- Additional latency due to the intermediate component (broadcaster)
+- Requires implementation and maintenance of a broadcaster

+### 3. Communication via Orchestrator

+**Use Case:** For large-scale systems spanning multiple subnets, with multiple broadcasters.

+**Required Implementations:**
+- All components from Scenario 2
+- Orchestrator: Methods for managing publications, subscriptions, and broadcaster assignments
+- Publishers and Subscribers: Methods for interacting with the orchestrator

+**Recommended Implementations:**
+- Load balancing mechanisms between broadcasters
+- Monitoring and reporting systems

+**Advantages:**
+- High scalability
+- Ability to distribute load across subnets
+- Centralized management of the event system

+**Limitations:**
+- Most complex implementation
+- Potentially higher latency
+- Requires additional resources to support the orchestrator

+The choice of approach depends on your system's scale, performance requirements, and the complexity of interactions between components.
+It's recommended to start with simpler implementations and gradually move to more complex ones as system needs grow.

 ## Ingress methods

 Generally, pub/sub should be ONLY inter-canister methods.
 If you want to publish an event message, have a call to another method and emit the event.